alexlange1/alphamind-transparency/emissions_v2/scripts/docs/PRICE_DUMP_SPEC.md

-# Subnet Price & Validator Snapshot — Script Spec
+# Subnet Price Snapshot — Script Spec

 File: `scripts/dump_prices_at_block.py`

 ---

 ## Purpose
-Collect per-subnet price snapshots at (or near) a target UTC timestamp and optionally enrich each subnet with validator identity metadata.
-The script is archive-node friendly (binary-searches blocks, backtracks when a node pruned state) and can run for a single day or across a date range, emitting one JSON file per day.
+Collect per-subnet price snapshots at (or near) target UTC timestamps.
+The script is archive-node friendly (binary-searches the first sample each day, then estimates subsequent blocks) and can run for a single day or across a date range, emitting one JSON file per day.

 ---